Tomshiii/ahk_wiki/Old/v2.7.0.1/Other Scripts/Streamdeck AHK.md

 In the case of video editing it allows us to have some useful scripts that only pop up every once in a while, still within arms reach.

-> **I should note that for me personally, I put less frequently used macros here because I use a secondary keyboard with `QMK.ahk` if you don't have a secondary keyboard, a streamdeck is a good alternative to put any scripts that don't require either seeing `Key {Up/Down}` events or doesn't require the activation key being held.*
+**I should note that for me personally, I put less frequently used macros here because I use a secondary keyboard with `QMK.ahk` if you don't have a secondary keyboard, a streamdeck is a good alternative to put any scripts that don't require either seeing `Key {Up/Down}` events or doesn't require the activation key being held.*

-> *All scripts show their dependencies at the top of the script, all of which can be found in the `..\lib\` folder.*
 ***

 ## convert scripts